pedersjogren/Jensen/README.md

-# A smooth intranet for a school
+# A smooth intranet for a school or similar
 Register and if approved - log in, follow updates, send/recieve files, contact classmates or alumni, write in the forum, activate/deactivate students.
 All depending on userrights :)

 Written in PHP without any frameworks.